- Home

 Focus on one resolution at a time

-Trying to achieve all your goals at once can be daunting and overwhelming.
-Take one small goal at a time, and get comfortable achieving it before tackling something else.
+Trying to achieve all your goals at once can feel daunting and overwhelming.
+So, try to take one goal at a time and get comfortable achieving it before tackling something else.

 Set realistic, manageable goals

-For example, if you’re planning to drop several clothing sizes, you could do it in incremental steps.
-Rather than expecting to lose all the weight over a short period of time, aim to lose a couple of pounds at a time, and slowly get down to your target weight.
+For example, if you’re planning to lose a little weight, you could do it in incremental steps.
+Rather than expecting to lose all the weight over a short period of time, aim to slowly get down to your target healthy weight over the whole year.

-Or should your goal be to run a marathon, why not start out jogging two or three times a week, and then build up to longer runs and exercise on more days of the week?
-New habits aren’t formed overnight, so patience also plays a part as well as setting your realistic goals.
+Or, if your goal is to run a marathon, why not start out jogging a couple of times a week, and build up to longer, more frequent runs?
+New habits aren’t formed overnight, so patience plays a big part in achieving your goals.

 Plan your goals